Istria stone: a stone already used by the ancient Romans

-The oldest monument in Istria stone, built in the first century A.D., is the Pula Arena in Croatia.
 In 1669 mining and distributive activities reached almost industrial levels and after a period of regression, regained their strength.
 Venetian researchers and officials, witnesses of Istrian times and places, have especially mentioned the quarries of Brijuni, Rovinj and Orsera.
 The Istrian region has not become famous for the sculptural art but for the great quantity of stone available and the consequent intense export occurred during the Middle Ages and modern times to the great overseas metropolis, in particular in Venice.
 It was in fact one of the most used stones in Venice in order to build beautiful monuments and wonderful palaces able to withstand the continuous contact with the water of the sea.
 Most of the production is still exported to Italy.

 Croatia, in the Istrian region: in particular in Orsera, Rovinj, Poreč and Pula; recently also in Kanfanar, Pinguente and Pisin